Many makers begin their 2D designs in a Adobe Illustrator. Illustrator is a powerful graphic design tool widely used by... read more

 If the design is a paid product, you must purchase it before you can access the files.
 Simply select the item you want, add it to your cart, and complete the checkout process.
 Once you’ve completed the purchase the item’s download links will be available to you in 3 locations: 1.
 The downloads section in your account.
 2. The item’s page in the “Files” tab.
 3. You’ll be emailed a downloadable list of the files.

 Can I use a laser cut file with any laser cutting machine?

 It depends on the specific laser cutting machine being used.
 Some machines may have compatibility limitations, so it’s important to check the design’s description and size as well as the specifications of your machine before purchasing a laser cut file.

 Can I sell laser cut files that I create?

 Yes, as long as you have the rights to distribute the files, you can sell laser cut files that you create through CuttingPaths’ marketplace.

-Can I modify a laser cut file that I purchased?
+Can I modify a laser cutting file that I purchased?

 Yes, you’re free to modify any files that you’ve downloaded or purchased.
 You may not be allowed to redistribute those files based on the item’s license.
 It’s important to check the license before redistributing files.